bramstroker/homeassistant-powercalc/docs/source/library/structure.md

 # Library structure

+The library is structured in a multi level tree structure.
+The top level is the manufacturer, followed by the model id and optionally sub profiles.
+Manufacturer directory must hae a `manufacturer.json` file which contains the manufacturer name and optionally aliases.
 Each power profile has it's own subdirectory `{manufacturer}/{modelid}`. i.e. signify/LCT010, containing a `model.json` file and optionally CSV files for the LUT calculation strategy.

 ## model.json